Idaho Retirement Guide

 Economy & Home Prices

 Marginal Income Tax Rates.
-The Idaho top marginal income tax rate is 7.4%, which kicks in at just over $20,700 for couples.
+The Idaho top marginal income tax rate ranges from 1.6% to 7.4%, which kicks in at just over $21,780 for couples.

 Social security exemption.
 Social security benefits are not taxed.

 Sales Tax: Sales tax is 6%.

-Property Taxes: The state's property tax collections are the 37th highest in the nation.
+Property Taxes: The state's property tax collections are the 37th highest in the nation, at 0.69% of property value.
 Idaho Property Tax Reduction (formerly Circuit Breaker) of up to $1,320 is available to persons age 65 and older, widowed or disabled persons of any age, and POWs who meet income and residence requirements.
 If it is your primary residence you might be eligible for an exemption of 50% of the value up to $89,580.
 Per capita property taxes were $888 in 2012.

 Estate and/or Inheritance Taxes.
-There are no estate taxes.
+There are no estate or inheritance taxes.

 Link to Idaho State Tax Commission.